 Comparison of California Law and Federal Overtime Law

-Against the framework of the FLSA overtime law, HR professionals with employees in California must compare the California framework.
+Against the framework of the FLSA overtime law, HR professionals with employees in California must compare the California overtime requirements.
 Employers must then abide by the California law so long as it does not thwart the FLSA.
-This means being more generous to employees in California than is required under federal law with some exceptions.
+This often means being more generous to employees in California than is required under federal law with some exceptions.

 Multiplicity of laws and wage orders

 Typically, a state has a single wage-and-hour overtime payment statute and a single wage-and-hour order or regulation implementing that statute.
 California has numerous laws and regulations and, currently, 17 wage orders applicable to different industries or occupations.
-A good starting point for understanding California overtime payment laws is the website of the state’s
+California's Industrial Welfare Commission (IWC) wage orders are the counterpart to U.S. Department of Labor (DOL) regulations.
+A good starting point for understanding California overtime payment laws is the IWC website.

 The IWC divides its wage orders according to industries and occupations.
 The wage orders are: